LDAP (Lightweight Directory Access Protocol)

 Start TLS

-Check this option if the server supports this feature.
+Check this option if the server supports StartTLS.
+This upgrades a plain ldap:// connection to an encrypted one.

 Enable User Authentication